 People think you need to be inspired to write.
 No, you write in order to get inspired.

-How do you know which thoughts are most valuable?
-What separates good from bad ideas?
+As you're writing, how do you know which thoughts are most valuable?
+What separates good ideas from bad ones?

 To uncover interesting ideas, continuously make your next point whatever interests you most.
 Skip everything that bores you.

 When something bores you, it probably bores your readers too.
 And if something entertains you, it probably entertains them too.
-You are your reader's proxy.
-Especially if you're writing for people like yourself.
+You're a proxy for your die-hard readers.

 That’s the irony of self-indulgent writing: writing for yourself is the quickest path to writing something others love.